KatherineMichel/agile-sprint-playbook/gv_design_sprint_methodology.md

 ## Day 3: Decide Day

+Whiteboard the user story

 ## Day 4: Prototype Day

-The Storyboard is used to make a prototype for user testing interviews
+The storyboard from the previous day is used to make a prototype for user testing interviews